Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - antic: strange and unusual, esp. in a silly or very energetic way.
 - anachronistic: existing out of its time in history.
 - somnolent: almost sleeping, or causing sleep.
+- impeccable: perfect, with no problems or bad parts (probably related to Valdi and other mechanics like Riku.)